Listen

 In the book, Man in the Mirror by Patrick Morley, he talks about the different between “Minor decisions and Moral Decisions”.
 Minor decisions would be like, of the many routs I could take to go home, what would be the best one? whether to take your wife out to dinner or play ball in your city league that night is a priority decision.

-Steve & Becky have been together since High School and were married a few years after graduation.
-They have four amazing kids and 4 equally amazing grand-kids.
+Steve is married to his High School sweetheart Becky and they have four amazing kids and 4 equally amazing grand-kids.

 Steve's prayer is to encourage men in their everyday lives, give them hope and direction to be Godly men, better husbands and better fathers.